RMRuize MaAI SYSTEMS LAB

 role

-Configure the inputs and run the backend to display the original project trace and outputs here.
+Configure the WebApp controls and run NBA Roster Upgrade Agent to display the original pipeline output.

 architecture flow